jingquanalex/workshop_threejs_2021/readme.md

 ## The vertex shader

 The vertex shader takes in vertex data from the vertex array buffer and transforms mesh vertices from object space (also called model space) to clip space.
-Per-vertex data such as normal, texture coordinate (UV), and color are stored in vertex attribute arrays, and they are passed to the vertex shader using the attribute type that matches the assigned vertex attribute data.
+Per-vertex data such as normals, texture (UV) coordinates, and colors are stored in vertex attribute arrays, and they are passed to the vertex shader using the attribute type that matches the assigned vertex attribute data.
 For example in three.js, position, normal, and UV are predefined in the shader, and you can also define your vertex attribute of a certain type like so:

 ```glsl
 // pre-defined in three.js